 The code manipulation API is highly efficient in that fragment creation comprises a small part of DynamoRIO's overhead.
 A client's instrumentation time actions rarely add substantial overhead for most target applications.
 Instead, it is extra actions taken by added instrumentation code acting at execution time that affects efficiency.

 Through the basic block creation event, registered via dr_register_bb_event(), the client has the ability to inspect and transform any piece of code prior to its execution.
-The client's hook receives three parameters:
+The client's hook receives five parameters:

 drcontextis a pointer to the input program's machine context.
 Clients should not inspect or modify the context; it is provided as an opaque pointer (i.e.,